 - 25. One of the key disadvantages of investing in collectibles, compared to collective investments, is likely to be the additional cost of

 - A. dilution levies.

 - B. initial charges.

 - C. insurance premiums.

 - D. performance fees.

 - 26. When determining the recommended premium amount for a savings plan, it is essential that the financial adviser

-- A. conducts a credit reference search before finalising the figure.
+- A. opts for minimum life cover.

 - B. considers the issue of affordability.

 - C. encourages the client to pay as much as possible.

 - D. opts for maximum life cover.

 - 27. The counterparty risk during the investment settlement process can be reduced by using which type of financial institution?

 - A. Clearing house.

 - B. Credit reference agency.

 - C. Global custodian.

 - D. Reinsurer.

 - 28. When considering investing a lump sum, what is the traditional link between timescale and risk?

 - A. Risk is less transparent as the investment period decreases.

 - B. Risk is less transparent as the investment period increases.

 - C. Risk tends to be tolerated better when the investment period is longer.

 - D. Risk tends to be tolerated better when the investment period is shorter.

 - 29. A client holds a security which has a beta value of 0.65.
 This measurement quantifies the investor's exposure to which type of risk?

 - A. Inflation.

 - B. Regulatory.

 - C. Counterparty.

 - D. Market.

-- 30. During the fact-find process, the financial adviser asked his client a series of subjective questions.
+- 30. During the fact-find process, the financial adviser asked her client a series of subjective questions.
 The likely objective of this action was to determine the client's

 - A. current income.

 - B. liability levels.

 - C. risk tolerance.

 - D. state of health.

 - 31. What type of risk is normally more relevant for investors in deposits than for investors in equities?

 - A. Institutional risk.

 - B. Interest rate risk.

 - C. Regulatory risk.

 - D. Shortfall risk.

-- 32. When undertaking the asset allocation process in order to create a portfolio, effective diversification can be achieved by choosing assets that

-- A. are not correlated.

-- B. are perfectly correlated.

-- C. have a beta value close to 1.0.

-- D. have a negative alpha value.

-- 33. Following the asset allocation stage of creating a portfolio, the need to actively manage the allocation on an ongoing basis is significantly reduced if what type of investment strategy is adopted?

-- A. Fundamental analysis.

-- B. Index tracking.

-- C. Technical analysis.

-- D. Ethical screening.
+- 32. When a financial adviser constructs a portfolio on behalf of an investment client, what risk and return combination should they usually aim for?

+- A. The highest risk needed for the required rate of return.

+- B. The highest return needed for the highest rate of risk.

+- C. The lowest risk needed for the required rate of return.

+- D. The lowest return needed for the highest rate of risk.

-- 34. How would an investment manager try to maintain the initial asset allocation of an investment portfolio?
+- 33. How would an investment manager try to maintain the initial asset allocation of an investment portfolio?

 - A. Qualitative analysis.

 - B. Quantitative research.

 - C. Regular rebalancing.

 - D. Technical analysis.

-- 35. A fund manager is studying a variety of financial statements to assist with the stock selection process.
+- 34. A fund manager is studying a variety of financial statements to assist with the stock selection process.
 What item of information obtained from them can best be described as quantitative data?

 - A. Experience of board directors.

 - B. Net asset value.

 - C. Opportunities for expansion.

 - D. Outlook for the coming year.

-- 36. When carrying out the asset allocation process for a client's portfolio, why is it best to choose assets which are uncorrelated?
+- 35. When carrying out the asset allocation process for a client's portfolio, why is it best to choose assets which are uncorrelated?

 - A. It addresses the affordability issues.

 - B. It improves the diversification.

 - C. It reduces the exposure to credit risk.

 - D. It reflects the preference for capital growth over income.

+- 36. Following the asset allocation stage of creating a portfolio, the need to actively manage the allocation on an ongoing basis is significantly reduced if what type of investment strategy is adopted?

+- A. Fundamental analysis.

+- B. Index tracking.

+- C. Technical analysis.

+- D. Ethical screening.